microavia/messgen/README.md

 - Statically typed: the is no "variant" type, but it's possible to work around this limitation with some tricks
 - Optimized for embedded systems: systems where non-aligned access to float/int is forbidden, systems without heap
 - Optimized for cross-platform compatibility (gives the same result on CPUs with different paddings, from 8bit microcontrollers to AMD64)
-- Optimized for serialization/deserialization speed on C++ port, close to zero-copy in most of the cases
+- Optimized for serialization/deserialization speed on C++ port, allows zero-copy in some cases
-- Serialization level only, i.e. information about the type and _size of the message must be added in separate header (examples provided)
+- Serialization level only, i.e. information about the type and size of the message must be added in separate header (examples provided)
 - No optional fields in structs and messages
+- No messages versioning

 Protocol description stored in set `.yaml` files in following structure: